sithmel/Do-androids-dream-of-electric-duck/README.md

 It allows to iterate over a sequence of numbers:
 ---

-But also works with arrays, strings:
+But also works with arrays and strings (and others):
 ```js
 for (const item of [0, 10, 13, 5, 4]) {
   run(item)